parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 });
 ```

 Ok... `x-www-form-urlencoded`.
 How does one encode a javascript object into that?
-The easiest way I found was passing it in a `URLSearchParams()` constructor.
+Its a catchy name for URL query parameter style data so the easiest way I found was passing it in a `URLSearchParams()` constructor.

 ```js {7}
 // Client